b0w3nZha0/nimo_market/README.md

 The website has been deployed by **Vercel**.
 The link can be found at `About` section of repo.

-[TOC]

 ## Install Node.js & npm

-In order to run `**Nimo Market**` crypto currencies tracker, you have to install following components.
+In order to run `Nimo Market` crypto currencies tracker, you have to install following components.
 If you already installed required components, please check support version and process to next section.

 - The preferred version of `node` is version `v16.. and later`.